 While both programs share some similarities, they also have distinct differences.
 The Affiliate Program allows you to earn commissions by sharing affiliate links to Amazon products on your blog or social channels.

-The Influencer Program focuses on creating shoppable content, such as videos or lists, that directly links back to Amazon.
+The Influencer Program focuses on creating shoppable content, such as videos or lists, that directly link back to Amazon.

-To learn more about the Amazon Affiliate Program, check out my detailed blog post, 7 of the Best Affiliate Programs for Beauty Bloggers.
+To learn more about the Amazon Affiliate Program, check out my detailed blog post, 6 Of The Best Affiliate Programs For Beauty Bloggers.
 Let’s dive deeper into the Amazon Influencer Program, how it works, and how money can be earned.

 What Is the Amazon Influencer Program?